tiagordc/KubDevBox/README.md

 # Kub Dev Box

-This is a guide to setup a full Kubernetes cluster with some sample microservices
+This is a guide to setup a full Kubernetes dev machine with some sample microservices
 \
 &nbsp;
 ## Stack